How to celebrate in style along the Brisbane River this New Years.

 - The Brisbane Wheel.
 Hire a private gondola on the Brisbane Wheel and watch the fireworks from one of the city’s icons.

 - South Bank Parklands.
-If you can stand the crowds, the South Bank Parklands offer a famously family-friendly, alcohol-free atmosphere.
+If you can stand the crowds, South Bank Parklands offers a famously family-friendly, alcohol-free atmosphere.

 When it comes to fireworks viewing spots, it doesn't get much more front row than on a boat on the Brisbane River.
 Ring in the new year under stars with these New Year’s Eve river cruises.

 - Kookaburra Showboat New Year’s Eve Cruise.
-Celebrate in extravagant style with a three-course meal, a welcome drink, live entertainment and prime fireworks viewing spots on one of the four outdoor decks.
+Celebrate in extravagant style with a three-course meal, welcome drink, live entertainment and prime viewing spots on one of the four outdoor decks.